-Prof. Rus has been a professor at the Massachusetts Institute of Technology (MIT) since 2004 and currently serves in number of positions, including the Andrew (1956) and Erna Viterbi Professor of Electrical Engineering and Computer Science since 2004, the Director of the Computer Science and Artificial Intelligence Laboratory (CSAIL) since 2012 and the MIT Director of the DAF-MIT Artificial Intelligence Accelerator since 2019.
+Prof. Rus has served as a member of our board of directors since March 1, 2023.
+Prof. Rus has been a professor at the Massachusetts Institute of Technology (MIT) since 2004 and currently serves in a number of positions, including the Andrew (1956) and Erna Viterbi Professor of Electrical Engineering and Computer Science since 2004, the Director of the Computer Science and Artificial Intelligence Laboratory (CSAIL) since 2012 and the MIT Director of the DAF-MIT Artificial Intelligence Accelerator since 2019.
 Prof. Rus also served as the Deputy Dean of Research for Schwarzman College of Computing at MIT from 2019 to 2022.
 Prior to joining MIT, Prof. Rus was a professor in the Computer Science Department at Dartmouth College from 1994 to 2003.
 Prof. Rus' research interests are in robotics and artificial intelligence, and the key focus of her research is to develop the science and engineering of autonomy.
 Prof. Rus is a senior visiting fellow at MITRE Corporation, serves as a USA expert for Global Partnerships in AI, serves on the board of trustees for Mohamed bin Zayed University of Artificial Intelligence (MBZUAI) and on the board of directors of Mass Robotics and serves as a member of several other advisory boards of technical companies.
 Prof. Rus served as a member of the President's Counsel of Advisors on Science and Technology (PCAST) and on the Defense Innovation Board.
 Prof. Rus is a MacArthur Fellow, a fellow of the Association for Computing Machinery (ACM), the Association for the Advancement of Artificial Intelligence (AAAI), the Institute of Electrical and Electronics Engineers (IEEE) and the American Academy of Arts and Sciences (AAAS), and a member of the National Academy of Engineering.
 She is the recipient of the Engelberger Award for robotics, the IEEE RAS Pioneer award, IEEE RAS Technical award, Mass TLC Innovation Catalyst Award, and the IJCAI John McCarthy Award.
-Prof. Rus holds a bachelor's degree in computer science from the University of Iowa and earned her PhD in Computer Science from Cornell University.
-Prof. Rus was selected to serve on the board of directors due to her
+Prof. Rus holds a bachelor's degree in computer science from the University of Iowa and earned her Ph.D in Computer Science from Cornell University.
+Prof. Rus was selected to serve on the board of directors due to her research and leadership experience and her field-leading expertise in robotics, artificial intelligence and data science.